timotheenivalis/timotheenivalis.github.io/_posts/2020-07-11-cheeseSoup.md

   creditlink: http://timotheenivalis.github.io
 ---

 Across Massif Central there are countless recipes of "**cheese soup**", generally winter dishes.
 None of these "cheese soups" are soups.
-Instead, they are gratins, sort of lasagnas of bread, cheese, onions, sometimes with white wine, broth, garlic...
+Instead, they are monstrous hybrid gratins-lasagnas of bread, cheese, onions, sometimes with white wine, broth, garlic...

-I grew up in a small village, (Viane)[https://goo.gl/maps/qMyuVdvnNts6vcyB6], which has its own, quite special "cheese soup" recipe.
-So special, that it is sometimes called "cabbage soup" instead.
-So special, that, since 2008, it has its own world championship every year! ((article about the 2016 competition)[https://www.ladepeche.fr/article/2016/03/25/2311274-la-bonne-soupe-au-fromage-des-vianaises.html])
+I grew up in a small village, [Viane](https://goo.gl/maps/qMyuVdvnNts6vcyB6), which has its own, quite special "cheese soup" recipe.
+So special in fact, that it is sometimes called "cabbage soup" instead.
+So special, that, since 2008, it has its own world championship every year ([article about the 2016 competition](https://www.ladepeche.fr/article/2016/03/25/2311274-la-bonne-soupe-au-fromage-des-vianaises.html) ).

 Friends will be familiar with this weird things as I have _tried_ to cook it for social events quite often.
 Without much luck in Zurich (sorry people!), but got better at it, so people started to ask for the recipe; which I could not provide.
 I got a recipe from my grandma, on the phone, when I was 20 but never wrote it down... until today!